Lesson 4: Series and Parallel Resistors

 \[V_{out} = V_{in} * \frac{R2}{(R1 + R2)}\]

-Note: for this voltage divider equation to hold true, the current \(I\) flowing through \(R_1\) must be (largely) equal to \(R_2\).
-That is, if we hook up a branch to \(V_{out}\), as we’ve done below, then this branch must have very high resistance so that very little current “leaks” out into that branch.
-That is, \(R_{Load}\) must be magnitudes greater than \(R1 + R2\).
-However, in the case of microcontroller inputs, this is fortunately the case, which we will return to later.
+For this voltage divider equation to hold true, the current \(I\) flowing through \(R_1\) must be (largely) equal to the current flowing through \(R_2\).
+That is, if we hook up a branch to \(V_{out}\), as we’ve done below, then this branch must have very high resistance so that very little current “leaks” out into that branch: \(R_{Load}\) must be orders of magnitude greater than \(R1 + R2\).
+In the case of microcontroller inputs, this is fortunately the case, which we will return to later (e.g., in the “Using buttons” lesson).

+A voltage divider circuit with a load resistor R_Load connected at V_out.
+An annotation notes that R_Load must be much larger than R1 + R2 for the voltage divider equation to remain accurate.
 Figure.
-The voltage divider equation only holds when \(R_{Load}\) is large, which it will be when we start using microcontrollers (which read changes in voltage levels and have “high input impedance”)
+The voltage divider equation only holds when \(R_{Load}\) is large, which it will be when we start using microcontrollers (which read changes in voltage levels and have “high input impedance”).

 Parallel resistors

-Whereas series resistors have the same current but divide voltage, parallel resistors have the same voltage but divide current.
+Whereas series resistors carry the same current but divide voltage, parallel resistors have the same voltage but divide current.
 Components in parallel look like this:

 Parallel example 1: Solve for \(I_{Total}\)